raajamalik/konux/README.md

 			-React-Thunk
 			-React-Bootstrap
 			-React-Datepicker
 			-Cypress - Also, some new one like Cypress.
-I love cypress, it really simplifies UI automation 		testing which I stronly believe every UI engineer must write.
-You can explore it here - https://www.cypress.io/.
-There is a great training conducted by Cypress tomorrow, I am joining it.
+				- I love cypress, it really simplifies UI automation testing
+				- I stronly believe every UI engineer must write.
+				- You can explore it here - https://www.cypress.io/.

 6. 	### How to run
 	- This project is bootstraped from create-react-app with --typescript flag.
 How to run -